 The same people who run Bahnhof also run the privacy non-profit called the 5th of July Foundation.
 Bahnhof is currently providing hosting to a press freedom hosting service that helps news agencies in regimes to stay online.
 Bahnhof’s data centers are 100% powered by renewable energy and all the excess heat generated by the service is used to heat up nearby households.

 What really makes Bahnhof laudable is their stance and actions against mass surveillance.
 Their slogan Internet with privacy says it all.
-Back in 2013 when the Swedish Security Service secretly started pressuring ISPs in Sweden into opening access into their systems in order to conduct mass surveillance.
+Back in 2013 when the Swedish Security Service secretly started pressuring ISPs in Sweden into opening access to their systems in order to conduct mass surveillance.
 Bahnhof was the only ISP that spoke out and they did so when the CEO of Bahnhof, Jon Karlung, secretly recorded the Swedish Security Services demands and threats and leaked it to the Swedish press (article in Swedish).

 Last year, Bahnhof leaked documents about a government proposal for increased data retention (which is also in violation of EU data regulations).
 The day the European Court of Justice overturned the EU data retention directive Bahnhof published a press release saying: “Just hours after the verdict I [Bahnhof CEO Jon Karlung] ordered our technicians to abort storing traffic data about our customers.
 Moreover, we erased existing data.”

 When copyright trolls started suing Internet users across Sweden and demanding Internet subscriber info from Bahnhof, but since Bahnhof only stores IP addresses for 24 hours there was no data for the copyright trolls to demand from Bahnhof.
-The company then decided to register the name of the copyright trolls campaign, Spridningskollen (roughly translates to The Distribution Check) with the Swedish Patent and Registration Office, send the copyright trolls a collection letter for trademark infringement and start a website in Swedish called Utpressningskontrollen (roughly translates to The Extortion Check) about the issue and all of the ongoing legal cases.
+The company then decided to register the name of the copyright trolls’ campaign, Spridningskollen (roughly translates to The Distribution Check) with the Swedish Patent and Registration Office, send the copyright trolls a collection letter for trademark infringement and start a website in Swedish called Utpressningskontrollen (roughly translates to The Extortion Check) about the issue and all of the ongoing legal cases.

 NFOrce Entertainment is a Netherlands-based hosting provider that is known for donating dedicated servers to the Tor network via “torservers.net”.
 They are also one of the three hosting companies ProtonVPN uses for their VPN servers.
 Needless to say, they are quite trusted when it comes to handling private hosting.
-They are also quite generous when it comes to hosting live streaming sites.
+They are also quite generous when it comes to hosting live-streaming sites.

 Greenhost is an environmentally friendly hosting provider based in the Netherlands that focuses greatly on privacy and security.
 Greenhost hasn’t logged any data since 2009.
 They have urged other hosting providers to do the same by setting up an informative website in Dutch.

-Greenhost is a big supporter of open source software and encryption.
+Greenhost is a big supporter of open-source software and encryption.
 The service is mostly built on open source software, has integrated free, open source Lets Encrypt TLS certificates into their hosting platform, and supports DNSSEC.

 Greenhost signed an open letter calling for state ambassadors to implement Net Neutrality in Europe making it the only hosting provider to sign the open letter and also the only corporate signee as all other signees were organizations.
 Greenhost also signed an open letter urging Mark Zuckerberg, the founder, and CEO of Facebook — to defend Net Neutrality.
-Greenhost has published a Basic Internet Security manual, helps journalists and and activists around the world to communicate freely and sponsors organizations that are committed to freedom.
-They are the host chosen and promoted by the non-profit organization Privacy First.
+Greenhost has published a Basic Internet Security manual, that helps journalists and activists around the world to communicate freely and sponsors organizations that are committed to freedom.
+They are the most chosen and promoted by the non-profit organization Privacy First.